How to Grow Apples and Apple Trees: The Complete Guide

 Apples Need Pest Control

 Also, it’s important to recognize that there are many diseases and fruit pests that attack apples, so it’s rare for this fruit to be grown without any type of pesticides.
-Growing apples organically is much more difficult in the East Coast than the West due to incidence of fungal diseases and types of pests that aren’t even present in the West.
+Growing apples organically is much more difficult on the East Coast than in the West due to the incidence of fungal diseases and types of pests that aren’t even present in the West.
 It will take much research and persistence to grow apples if you wish to avoid any type of spraying program.

 Apple Trees Need Friends